enifmada/EMSel/README.md

     suffix).
 The full output file is a nested dictionary-of-dictionaries containing the following keys, letting `N_init` and `N` be the number of input and filtered replicates, respectively, in the dataset:
-    - `max_samples` (1,) - the maximum number of samples for a single replicate in the dataset.
+    - `max_samples` (1,) - the max number of samples for a single replicate in the dataset.
     - `sample_mask` (N_init,) - a boolean mask, where True indicates that a given replicate is in the final dataset (i.e. has not been filtered out)
     - `sample_idxs (N,) - the indices of the filtered replicates with respect to the rows of